RafaGago/mini-async-log-c/readme.md

 3 configurable memory sources:

--Thread Local Storage.
+- Thread Local Storage.
 A per-thread bounded SPSC array-based cache-friendly memory queue that has to be explictly iniatized by each thread using it.

--Global bounded size queue.
+- Global bounded size queue.
 Again a Dmitry Vyukov queue.
 This time it's MPMC one but broken in prepare-commit blocks and with a custom modification to accept variable-size allocations (at the expense of fairness unfortunately).
   Can be configured to use one queue per CPU to try to fight contention.
-This queue has extremely good performance on the uncontended case but doesn't scale as good as the modern Linux heap allocator under big contention.
+This queue has extremely good performance on the uncontended case but doesn't scale as good as the modern Linux heap allocator under big contention from many threads.
 It's included because bounded queues are desirable sometimes.

--Allocator.
+- Allocator.
 Defaults to the heap but can allocate from any user-provided source.

 All three sources can be used together, separately or mixed.
 The priority order
 is: TLS, bounded, allocator.